World's End Murders: Trial

-On 27 August 2007, the trial of Angus Sinclair got under way in Court 3 at the High Court of Justiciary in Edinburgh.
+On 27 August 2007, the trial of Angus Sinclair began in Court 3 at the High Court of Justiciary in Edinburgh.
 The presiding judge was Lord Clarke.
 The prosecution was led by advocate depute Alan Mackay, and the defence by Edgar Prais, QC.

 The indictment alleged that on the night of 15–16 October 1977, Sinclair and Gordon Hamilton (Sinclair's brother-in-law who had since died) persuaded or forced the girls into a motor vehicle and held them against their will, in St Mary's Street, near The World's End pub.
 It was alleged that he then drove Christine Eadie to Gosford Bay, Aberlady, and there or elsewhere attacked, stripped and gagged her with her underwear, and tied her wrists, before raping her and then killing her by restricting her breathing.
 He was further accused of raping and murdering Scott in the same way and driving her to a road near Haddington, and in a field there or elsewhere in Edinburgh and East Lothian attacking her.

 Sinclair pleaded not guilty to rape and murder.
-At the commencement of the trial date Sinclair lodged two special defences, one of consent and one of incrimination, stating that any sexual activity between him and the two girls had been consensual, and that if they had come to any harm, the person responsible was Gordon Hamilton.
+At the commencement of the trial date Sinclair lodged two special defences, one of consent and one of incrimination, stating that any sexual activity between him and the two girls had been consensual and that if they had come to any harm, the person responsible was Gordon Hamilton.

 The jury of nine women and six men began hearing evidence on 28 August 2007.
 No eyewitness evidence was led; the Crown case was wholly circumstantial.

 On 3 September 2007, the advocate depute led evidence from Detective Constable Carol Craig, who noted that Angus Sinclair owned a Toyota Hiace caravanette at the time of the murders, that he had since destroyed.
 As a result, she confirmed that police were unable to carry out forensic tests on any of the fabrics or seat upholstery inside the vehicle.

 On 4 September 2007, a forensic scientist, Martin Fairley, gave evidence that semen obtained from a vaginal swab of Eadie, and semen obtained from a vaginal swab of Scott shared the same DNA profile.

-On 7 September 2007, another forensic scientist, Jonathan Whitaker, gave evidence that semen matching swabs taken from Angus Sinclair was found mixed with cells with the same DNA profile as Helen Scott, on a coat belonging to Helen Scott.
+On 7 September 2007, another forensic scientist, Jonathan Whitaker, gave evidence that semen-matching swabs taken from Angus Sinclair were found mixed with cells with the same DNA profile as Helen Scott, on a coat belonging to Helen Scott.
 He also told the court how brothers and sisters of Sinclair's dead brother-in-law, Gordon Hamilton, had provided samples for DNA testing, and that the results of these tests had been compared with the semen found in the bodies of the victims.
-He explained that the results obtained are what he would expect, if semen found in the victims had come from a brother of the surviving Hamiltons.
+He explained that the results obtained are what he would expect if semen found in the victims had come from a brother of the surviving Hamiltons.
 Whitaker was the final witness in the Crown case.